ojii/klass/docs/index.rst

 Reference
 *********

-.. js:function:: Klass(attrs, [parent, ...])
+.. js:function:: Klass([parent, ...])

-    Creates a new class (constructor). attrs is an object which can contai attributes and methods for the class.
+    Returns a function to define your class.
+That function takes an object of attributes and methods for the class and returns a the class constructor.

-    All further attributes are the parent classes of the newly created class.

     If the class constructor is invoked, it returns a new instance of that class.
 Instances have two special methods: ``__init__`` which is called